charlieforward9/beat_foundation/README.md

    * _Work_, _Rest_, _Fitness_, _Eating_, _Social_ or _Other_
 * Heart Rate (.xml)

-Duplicates are automatically removed by the parser.
+Duplicate rows are automatically removed by the parser.